pnnl/projection_ntk/README.md

 ## Installation

 We advise installing TRAK V0.2.1, then clone our repository and install locally.
+This is because TRAK compiles fast_jl upon installation which allows us to use efficient GPU projection.

 To install TRAK with `CUDA` kernel for fast gradient projection, follow the installation instructions at [installation FAQs](https://trak.readthedocs.io/en/latest/install.html).
 You will need compatible versions